llmodelcitizen/container-multiplexer/README.md

 docker build -t cm .
 ```

+### Quicker Base Updates

-Alternatively, if the useful change already exists in a running `cm` instance, you can commit that instance instead.
+If the useful change already exists in a running `cm` instance, you can commit that instance instead.
 This captures the container filesystem, not the mounted workspace at `/home/me/workspace`.
 Reset the runtime entrypoint while saving it as the base image:

 ```bash
 docker commit --change 'ENTRYPOINT []' cm-001 cm-base:latest
 docker build -t cm .
 ```

-Remember that image changes apply only to newly created containers.
-To move an instance to the new image, stop it, remove the stopped container with `cm rm N`, then start it again.
-The workspace remains unless you run `cm clean` while no container exists for that instance.

 ### Apple Silicon